anakic/querystorm-docs/External/sqlite_files.md

 # SQLite file dabases

-Up until now, we've been working with Excel tables in-memory, but we can also connect to sqlite files.
-In this way, we can use QueryStom as a SQLite IDE.
+Up until now, we've been using SQLite to work with Excel tables in-memory, but we can also connect to sqlite files.

-This also enables us to move data from the workbook into the database in order to minimize the amount of data in Excel.
+This enables us to move data from the workbook into the database in order to minimize the amount of data in Excel.
 This is useful when dealing with large Excel files, since Excel behaves much better with less data inside the xls/xlsx file.

 ## Connect to a SQLite file